Code of Ethics

 Property Marketing Systems

-In Canada the vast majority of properties are marketed through the Multiple Listing System®.
-MLS® is a co-operative marketing system that shares property information and commission amongst REALTORS® in the local areas they service.
+In Canada the vast majority of properties are marketed through Board and Association MLS® systems.
+An MLS® system is a co-operative selling system that shares property information and commission amongst REALTORS® in the local areas they service.
 REALTORS ® are licensed real estate practitioners who are members of local real estate Boards, provincial Associations and The Canadian Real Estate Association.

 Local real estate Boards and Associations operate MLS® systems, which cover virtually all areas of the country.
 There are a number of proprietary and third party systems used by the 103 Boards and Associations operating in Canada.
 Many systems are Internet based, and include residential and commercial properties available for sale or lease.

-Listing a property on MLS® gives a seller access to a huge selling force, as all members of a Board which operates an MLS® system can show or sell their property.
-For example, in 2006 nearly 522,560 properties were sold in Canada through MLS®.
+Listing a property on a Board or Association MLS® system gives a seller access to a huge selling force, as all members of a Board which operates an MLS® system can show or sell their property.

-The Canadian Real Estate Association owns the MLS® trademark and establishes the basic operating standards for MLS® systems.
-The Association also operates two public national web sites, mls.ca and ICX.ca.
-The mls.ca site promotes residential properties, while ICX.ca includes information on commercial properties.
+The Canadian Real Estate Association owns the MLS® trademark and establishes the basic operating standards for Board and Association MLS® systems.
+The Association also operates two public national web sites, REALTOR.ca and ICX.ca.
+The RELATOR.ca site promotes residential properties, while ICX.ca includes information on commercial properties.
 Between the two sites, over 99% of all MLS® properties that are listed on Board and Association systems across Canada can now be found on the Internet.

 Back to Top